Jonathan L. Austin: Diplomatic mission

-Capture and release

-That same month Austin was captured by the British while on this mission.
+That same month, Austin was captured by the British while on this mission.
 He was later released.
-He failed to secure the loan and he returned in the autumn of 1781.
+He failed to secure the loan, and he returned in the autumn of 1781.

-Marriage

-Austin married Hannah Ivers, the daughter of James and Hannah (Trecothick) Ivers, in Boston, on April 4, 1782.

-Massachusetts Secretary of the Commonwealth
+Later career

 Austin served as Massachusetts Secretary of the Commonwealth for two years, from 1806 to 1808.

-Treasurer and Receiver-General of Massachusetts

 Austin served as Treasurer and Receiver-General of Massachusetts from 1811 to 1812.

+Death

+Austin died on May 10, 1826, in Boston, Massachusetts.
+He was 78.